 Brackets or other components i.e. the Retractor, Pillar Loop, Buckle

-i.e. set screws, nuts, washers, brackets etc. used to connect the Seat
+i.e. set screws, nuts, washers, brackets etc.

-A metal guide that helps the webbing flow
+A guide that helps the webbing flow

-at the top of the legs).
+at the top of the legs.

-section of webbing that passes across the centre of the wearer's shoulder
+Webbing that passes across the centre of the wearer's shoulder

-Are approximate and are measured from
+Approximate and measured from

 the centre of anchorage holes to mouths of buckles.

-to which they are fitted should be approved.
 A Seat Belt should be clearly

 marked to indicate that it is Approved to an Internationally recognised